AI Survey 2026 · L4WB Group

 Sensitive data stays protected

 Sensitive information about children, families, partner organisations, and beneficiaries does not enter public AI tools.
 This is a firm boundary in the policy, not a guideline.
-Partner and funder requirements on AI use apply in addition to this policy and must be checked before beginning any AI-assisted work on funded projects.

 3